Yago Takanori: Career

 Because of his amateur achievements, Yago was allowed to enter professional sumo in the third highest makushita division, leap-frogging the lower divisions.
 He joined Oguruma stable, recruited by the former ōzeki Kotokaze.
 He made his debut in May 2017 at the rank of makushita tsukedashi 15, and earned a 5–2 record.
 In his next tournament he won the makushita divisional championship or yūshō with a perfect 7–0 record, which guaranteed him promotion to the second highest jūryō division and elite sekitori status.
 Two losing records of seven wins against eight losses saw him drop back down to makushita in January 2018, but he made an immediate return to jūryō with a 5–2 score.
 He progressed steadily up the jūryō division in 2018, recording four consecutive winning records, and entered the top makuuchi division in January 2019.
 He scored nine wins against six losses in his top division debut, which saw him promoted to his highest rank to date of maegashira 10 for the March 2019 tournament.
 However, three straight losing records saw him demoted to jūryō for the September 2019 tournament.
 He managed an 8–7 record in September, but then three straight scores of only four wins against eleven losses saw him demoted to the makushita division for the (cancelled) Natsu tournament in May 2020.
 Following the cancellation, he had surgery on his knees.
 He returned to jūryō for the January 2021 tournament, scoring eight wins and seven losses, but he was only able to obtain four wins in the March tournament and was demoted to makushita for the May 2021 tournament.
 A 4–3 record in May was enough to return him immediately to jūryō.

+After being demoted to makushita again in 2022 and suffering an injury that forced him to miss three tournaments in 2024, Yago found himself competing in the jonidan and sandanme divisions in 2026.
+Struggling to regain his former status, Yago was ultimately forced to end his career during the September tournament, after posting a losing record on the twelfth day of the tournament.
+In a press release, Yago explained that despite his efforts, his determination to regain his former rank was hampered by a knee injury, leading him to decide to end his career.
+After careful consideration, he also stated his intention to join the coaching staff at the Chuo University sumo club.